LEARNAcademy/Assessments-2018/Jennifer-Hallquist-Week-3.md

 - React was created to be simple, so that even people with minimal code experience could use it and create Single Page Applications (SPAs)
 - React is a modern, efficient answer to complex UI applications
-- React is a full stack framework for modern web applications
 - React is a flexible library that plays the role of V in an MVC framework